• Bonus Episode - Van Gogh & the Need to Be Understood

 Ask The Lemon Tree Coaching Podcast a Question.
 Text the TLT Pod today.

-If you are in emotional distress or experiencing a mental health crisis, call or text 988 to reach the Suicide & Crisis Lifeline in the United States, available 24/7, or visit 988 Lifeline.
+If you are experiencing emotional distress, thoughts of self-harm, or a mental health crisis, call or text 988 in the United States and Canada to reach the Suicide & Crisis Lifeline.
+If you are in immediate danger, call 911 or your local emergency services.

 The Lemon Tree Coaching Podcast